 So important for all of us!

-How to make eye contact with adults and peers…how to get children started in the first year of life and why it’s important to begin early.
+How to get children started in the first year of life and why it’s important to begin early.

-With Halloween fast approaching, our students are talking about scary things and scary decorations and monsters!
+When Halloween approaches, our students are talking about scary things and scary decorations and monsters!
 This article provides a list and descriptions of some great books dealing with the subject of monsters...and maybe how they can be more fun than scary!